 One might object to these results by arguing that the 2000 districting round had minimal effects because the sorting effect of gerrymandering is already so large that it could not have been increased by strategic districting.
-Casual inspection of Figures 3 and 4 seem to rule out this possibility as many conservative districts continue to be represented by Democrats just as many liberal districts continue to be represented by Republicans.
-But we can deal with this objection more systematically by estimating the predicted level of polarization under the counterfactual of perfect sorting using our estimates of E(NOM | z, D), E(NOM | z, R), and p(z).
+Casual inspection of Figure 3 seems to rule out this possibility as many conservative districts continue to be represented by Democrats just as many liberal districts continue to be represented by Republicans.
+But we can deal with this objection more systematically by estimating the predicted level of polarization under the counterfactual of perfect sorting using our estimates of $E(NOM \mid z, D)$, $E(NOM \mid z, R)$, and p(z).
 To generate perfect sorting, we assign each district a Republican representative if its propensity for electing a Republican is greater than the average Republican propensity.
 We then impute NOMINATE scores for each district using this deterministic assignment and calculate the resulting polarization.
 This exercise reveals that polarization would be as high as .884 if districts were perfectly sorted by party.
-So sorting could have increased as much as .27 following the 2000 redistricting, rather than the .1 estimated by OLS.
+So sorting could have increased as much as .27 following the 2000 redistricting, rather than the .10 estimated by OLS.

-7. Did Districting solidify the Republican hold on Congress?
+Did Districting Solidify the Republican Hold on Congress?